skywolf829/APMGSRN/Code/UI/README.md

 2. Resizing to small heights can cause the right side editor look a bit strange.
 3. The image saving feature will save the current frame the renderer is on, even if it is not complete with rendering all pixels.
 4. The app may silently crash if you exceed GPU memory, which is easiest to do if you increase the batch size too high with a viewpoint with dense rays.
+5. Requires a SavedModels and Data folder at the top level to run, and at least 1 model saved.